Can you fix droopy eyelids naturally?

 SEE RELATED: Symptoms of ptosis

-Are there home remedies for ptosis caused by Botox?
+Are there natural remedies for ptosis caused by Botox?

 Ptosis after Botox can occur when the injected toxin travels to the wrong area and temporarily paralyzes muscles in the eyelids or brow.
 It’s believed to be a relatively rare side effect.

-There are no known home remedies for Botox-induced ptosis, but certain medical treatments may be able to reduce the amount of drooping until it resolves.
-Any eyelid drooping from Botox often goes away on its own within three to four weeks of any injections, according to the National Institutes of Health.
+There are no known home remedies for a droopy eyelid caused by Botox, but certain medical treatments may be able to reduce the amount of drooping until it resolves.
+Any eyelid drooping from Botox often goes away on its own within three to four weeks of any injections.

 Alternatively, Botox is sometimes used to manage very mild cases of unilateral ptosis.
-It can also be combined with traditional surgery in certain situations.
+It can also be combined with cosmetic surgery or other eyelid surgery in certain situations.

 Visit your eye doctor